Top 10 eCommerce Platforms in Canada in 2026

 | Shift4Shop | Merchants wanting "all-in" features | Rich native stack, strong ecommerce capabilities | Competitive plans, and it can offset with processing deals |

 WooCommerce turns a WordPress website into a flexible ecommerce store, which suits teams that want control over hosting, design, and data.
 It is an open-source ecommerce platform, so you own the stack and the maintenance.
+For Canadian merchants managing complex catalogs, pairing WooCommerce with robust order management software is a smart move to keep operations running smoothly as you scale.

 Key features